gvwilson/sensibleadventures/princess-bear/princess-bear.md

 names.
 He suddenly felt exhausted.

 Boots pounded in the planked stone corridor.
 "Your Highness, are you all by right?"
-Sergeant Ranneda asked before pulling herself up short and sniffing the air.
+Sergeant Raneda asked before pulling herself up short and sniffing the air.
 "There's been a ghost along here," the garrison's magician said flatly.

 The prince nodded.
 "I know," he mumbled, still shivering.
 Disconnected thoughts